MuhsinaMiti/Car-Rental-Service/readme.md

 # Car Rental Service

 ## Overview
-This project is a comprehensive **Car Rental System web application** developed using the CodeIgniter framework.
-It provides a full-featured system for customers to browse and rent vehicles, alongside a robust administrative dashboard for managing the fleet, user accounts, and bookings.
+This project is a **Car Rental System web application** built with the CodeIgniter framework.
+It allows customers to browse and rent vehicles, while providing a comprehensive administrative dashboard for managing fleet inventory, user accounts, and bookings.

 ---